developersami04/pet-rescue-frontend/API_RESPONSE_DOCUMENTATION.md

-# Petopia API Response Documentation
+# Petopia API Documentation

-This document outlines the expected JSON response structures for the various API endpoints consumed by the Petopia frontend application.
+This document outlines the expected JSON request and response structures for the various API endpoints consumed by the Petopia frontend application.

 ---